A complete overview of predictive analytics in healthcare

 4. Coders and billers

-Predictive analytics helps coders and billers refine processes to recoup wasted time and create lean, efficient workflows in the following way:
+Predictive analytics helps coders and billers refine processes to recoup wasted time and create lean, efficient workflows thanks to:

 Predictive analytics also plays a crucial role in fraud detection and billing error risk assessment.
 Moreover, it ensures adherence to regulatory standards, thereby elevating the quality of healthcare services.